mayankmittal29/StockVision/README.md

     <li><b>Predictions vs Original</b>: Compare predicted stock prices with actual prices for validation.</li>
     <li><b>Trend Analysis</b>: Determine whether the stock is in an uptrend or downtrend based on predicted prices.</li>
     <li><b>Candlestick Charts</b>: Visualize stock price movements using candlestick charts for both historical and predicted data.</li>
+    <li><b>Latest News and Sentiment Analysis</b>: Stay updated with the latest news headlines and understand the market sentiment related to your stock ticker.</li>
 </ul>